Response to OB: Scare tactics vs. informed consent aka why I started this website

 I’m very happy that you left this comment and hope that you stick around and read some more.
 We need more OBs who are supportive of VBAC and vaginal birth.
 (I’m curious about your hospital’s guidelines.
 Would you share?)

-If you look over on the category list and click on ‘uterine rupture’ you will see that it is a common topic on this site.
+Uterine rupture is a common topic on this site.
 I cite specific rates as well as sources so people can independently verify what I write.
 I absolutely agree that women need to understand the risks of VBAC, but they need the accurate numbers, not some inflated risk provided by an unsupportive OB and not some understated risk provided by well-meaning, but misinformed, birth advocates.
 (Check out my article Lightning strikes, shark bites & uterine rupture for more on this.)

 Here’s how I make the distinction between informed consent and scare tactics.